3-Notes-Per-String Major Scale Shapes | Secret Weapon (TAB + Practice Tracks)

 In this second audio track, the scale is played at 60bpm.
 Practice playing the first octave of the scale before adding on the rest.
 Focus on good timing.

-On the third audio track, the two octave 3NPS major scale is played at 70bpm.
-If you're a beginner player, this will feel rather tricky to play cleanly, so stick to the slower tempo tracks and work your way up.
+The two-octave 3NPS major scale is played on the third audio track at 70 bpm.
+Playing cleanly will feel tricky if you’re a beginner player, so stick to the slower tempo tracks and work your way up.

-This final fourth audio track is is played at 125bpm.
-Don't attempt this speed unless your playing technique is solid.
-There's no point in playing fast if it sounds messy and inconsistent.
+This final fourth audio track is played at 125 bpm.
+Don’t attempt this speed unless your playing technique is solid.
+There’s no point in playing fast if it sounds messy and inconsistent.